LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Introduction

 In summary, our contributions are as follows.

-(1) Innovatively introduces \textbf{the structure of the sub-network} to the field of parameter-efficient fine-tuning.
-We develop periodic subnet localization, optimization and integration techniques to dynamically capture and adapt task-essential parameters.\looseness-1
+(1) Innovatively, we incorporate \textbf{sub-network structure} into the field of parameter-efficient fine-tuning.
+We devise a periodic workflow with techniques that localize, optimize, and integrate sub-networks, thus flexibly capturing and adapting task-essential parameters.\looseness-1

-(2) We propose \textbf{LoSiA}, a novel PEFT approach that dynamically localizes and optimizes sub-networks to achieve high performance, efficiency, and usability.
-To further improve practicality, we also introduce a faster variant, \textbf{LoSiA-Pro}. \looseness-1
+(2) We propose \textbf{LoSiA}, a novel high performance PEFT approach that dynamically localizes and optimizes sub-networks.
+By eliminating redundant computation, we further propose \textbf{LoSiA-Pro}, a loss-less variant that markedly reduces training latency and GPU memory footprint. \looseness-1

 (3) We conduct extensive \textbf{evaluations} across multiple models and benchmarks.
-LoSiA outperforms all advanced PEFT baselines on domain-specific and commonsense reasoning tasks, while also accelerating training by $1.15\times$ compared to LoRA.
+LoSiA outperforms all advanced PEFT baselines on domain-specific and common-sense reasoning tasks, while also accelerating training $1.15\times$ compared to LoRA.
 Moreover, its efficient variant, LoSiA-Pro, achieves a further speedup of $1.38\times$.